 440 acres.
 A Utility Local Improvement District (ULID) was formed through approval by the Grand Mound community in late 1996 to provide water and sewer system improvements in the UGA.
 Both water and sewer systems are in operation and providing service to customers within the UGA.
 In 2002, the county established policies to provide water service to properties located outside the UGA, including the nearby Rochester subarea.
-Sewer and water utilities within the UGA and are on track to be able to continue providing adequate services with the anticipated growth projections over the 20year planning period.
-Connection to the Sanitary protect the aquifer by preventing leakage from septic systems and overuse of unregulated water.
+Sewer and water utilities within the UGA and are on track to be able to continue providing adequate services with the anticipated growth projections over the 20-year planning period.
+Connection to the Sanitary Sewer and Water Supply systems helps to

+For more information on environmentally sensitive areas, see the Natural Resources chapter. protect the aquifer by preventing leakage from septic systems and overuse of unregulated water.